/

 Do It Like Google.
 Angular Material Design Layout Examples

-When you are thinking of building a new website, choosing the right tools is crucial.
+Choosing the right tools is crucial when building a new website.
 As a design agency, we do our best to find the most suitable solution for each client, from layout to button corners.
 The tools we use vary depending on the specifics of each project.
-Here we have picked a few examples of websites built with Angular Material, each one using a different layout style.
+Here, we have picked a few examples of websites built with Angular Material, each using a different layout style.

 Angular Material is a UI component library for Angular JavaScript developers.
-The library consists of all sorts of components – buttons, icons, grid lists, etc. By using these you can ensure you build a modern and functional website or app that looks put-together.
-All the components of Angular Material are coherent with Material design system.
-If you are new to the concept of design system, read this article.
+Angular Material UI component library consists of all sorts of components – buttons, icons, grid lists, etc. By using these, you can ensure you build a modern and functional website or app that looks put together.
+All the components of Angular Material are coherent with Material design.

 Angular Material Usage Statistics.
 Rising steadily

 Angular Material was introduced by Google in 2018 and has been steadily rising since then.
-Don't be confused by a decline at the end of 2020, this is a typical end-of-the-year graph plunge, it is the same for other UI components and web frameworks as well (see this graph).
+Don't be confused by a decline at the end of the year.
+This is a typical end-of-the-year graph plunge.
+It is the same for other UI components and web frameworks as well (see this graph).

 Bold, graphic, intentional.
 Motion provdes meaning